September 19, 2021

-We’ve been working our way through the book of James this month, and I mentioned to you last week that this book, even though it comes in the form of a letter, really has more in common with Old Testament Wisdom literature than Paul’s letters to the early church.
+We’ve been working our way through the book of James, and I’ve mentioned before that this book, even though it comes in the form of a letter, really has more in common with Old Testament Wisdom literature than Paul’s letters to the early church.
 James has encouraged us to accept all people without showing favoritism to the rich.
 He’s taught us to listen first and speak second, and when we do speak, to mind our tongues.

-These characteristics are signs of character.
+These critical attributes are signs of character.
 Our job, as followers of Jesus, is to put on the character of Christ.
 That requires basing all our thoughts, words, and actions on heavenly wisdom, just like Jesus.

-First of all, James tells us that heavenly wisdom is pure, and last of all, it is sincere.
+First of all, James tells us that heavenly wisdom is pure, and last of all, it is sincere, or “without a trace of hypocrisy.”
 These bookends of purity and sincerity frame the list of positive characteristics James gives us.

 Purity of heart is easy to spot.
 The world might call spiritual purity being naïve or gullible, and some might even try to take advantage of this.
 But remember that purity is a mark of wisdom, just as sincerity is.
 There is no guile or deceit in heavenly wisdom.
 It is transparent and honest.
 Heavenly wisdom always tells the unvarnished truth.

-Sandwiched in between purity and sincerity, James lists characteristics that are very closely related: peace-loving, considerate, submissive, full of mercy and good fruit, impartial… that last one must have been referring to the problem James addressed back in chapter two, where the wealthy were being treated with favoritism in the early church, and the poor were being ignored.
+Sandwiched in between purity and sincerity, James lists characteristics that are very closely related: peaceable, gentle, willing to yield, full of mercy and good fruit, impartial… that last one must have been referring to the problem James addressed back in chapter two, where the wealthy were being treated with favoritism in the early church, and the poor were being ignored.

-For James, the primary focus of heavenly wisdom is being at peace with others, because he restates this idea in verse 18: peacemakers who sow in peace will reap a harvest of righteousness.
+For James, the primary attribute of heavenly wisdom is being at peace with others, because he restates this idea in verse 18: “And a harvest of righteousness is sown in peace for those who make peace.”

 Righteousness is something we don’t talk about much outside of church.
 We think of God’s righteousness as being holy and perfect.
 We don’t always think about the ‘harvest of righteousness’ available to us as human beings.

 When James uses the word righteousness, he’s talking about justice, goodness, or being made right.
-Those who spread peace around will receive justice and goodness.
+Those who make true peace will receive justice and goodness.
 They will be made right with God and with others.

 And that points out what all these characteristics of heavenly wisdom hold in common: They describe how we are to interact with others.
 The focus is outward, considering the other’s need with personal humility, acting and speaking in love.